• Home

 she/her

-Alison Goh is the co-president of the League of Women Voters of San Francisco (LWVSF), where she oversees many aspects of LWVSF, including advocacy, communications, and budget/finances.
+Alison Goh is the co-president of the League of Women Voters of San Francisco, where she oversees many aspects of LWVSF, including advocacy, communications, and budget/finances.
 Previously, Alison has been the vice president of Voter Services and the chair of the Pros & Cons Guide.

 CO-PRESIDENT